What is generalised anxiety disorder (GAD)?

 Anxiety is a normal emotion that we all experience, such as in the run up to exams or a job interview.
 But when anxiety becomes much more severe this feeling can take over and begin to interfere with everyday life.

-Conditions under the anxiety disorder umbrella include: generalised anxiety disorder (GAD), panic disorder, obsessive-compulsive disorder (OCD), phobias, and post-traumatic stress disorder (PTSD).
+Conditions under the anxiety disorder umbrella include: social anxiety, generalised anxiety disorder (GAD), panic disorder, obsessive-compulsive disorder (OCD), phobias, and post-traumatic stress disorder (PTSD).

 Anxiety can feel like a spotlight in your mind shining on your deepest fears or worries at all times.

 Dealing with anxiety can be very difficult and the impact can be debilitating.
 Anxiety can stop people living the life they want – whether that means not being able to work, see friends or, in the most severe cases, even leave the house.

 Join us and thousands of others in transforming mental health

 Our researchers are tackling the thought processes which make people worry and focus on failure in depression and anxiety.More about this project

 Many people suffer with anxiety symptoms, such as feeling shy or anxious in social situations.
 Could online self-help programs provide the tools for them to manage their mental health?More about this project

 Could a one-hour treatment for anxiety be developed to get more people treated, faster?More about this project